Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.

 [!NOTE] Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into Bootstrap v4 and v5.
 And great to see that a CSS framework like tailwindcss has taken over this utility first approach here into a fully-fledged CSS framework in 2017.
 Just would have been nice to credit it all somewhere.
 I published this qcss idea in 2012. :) Without maintaining it carefully enough.
 So it’s OK ;-)

 In the first time it was more something like “public available, but rather for own-use-created project”.
 Lately I started to make it more production ready “for all of us”.
-The reason therefor was the growing interest out there.
+The reason therefor was the growing interest out there and early adaptors.
 Which surprised me, to be honest.
-Because this project lives outside of any uptodate trends.
+Because this project lives far from any up-to-date trends.

 Author: @diqidoq